hvopen/hvopen-website/_events/2022/2022-8-3-AugustMeeting.md

 ---
 **Masks and proof of vaccination or negative test required on Vassar campus if attending in person.**

 Inkscape is professional quality vector graphics software which runs on Linux, Mac OS X and Windows desktop computers.
+This presentation will go over some of the recent changes in Inkscape as well as some ways to programmatically create content.

 Speaker:
 Matthias Johnson